djthorpe/data/README.md

 * `pkg/table` is mostly feature-complete:
   * Requires code to change width of table in ASCII mode;
   * Add code for stylizing output in ASCII mode (color, bold, underline, italic);
-  * Add code for input and output of XML.
   * A test is failing and needs to be fixed.
 * `pkg/dom` is mostly feature-complete;
-* `pkg/schema` has not been started and needs to be writen, to validated parsed XML documents against a schema.
+* `pkg/dtd` has just been started and needs to be writen, to validated parsed XML documents against a DTD definition.
 * `pkg/canvas` is in development.
 There is work to:
-  * Ensure all primitives are supported;
+  * Ensure the following primitives & features are supported:
+    * Linear Gradients
+    * Patterns
+    * Line dashes
   * Ensure as many SVG files can be parsed as possible;
-  * Provide rendering for PDF and bitmap images as well as SVG;
-  * Provide bindings for screen rendering through OpenGL and OpenVG, although that may occur through another repository.
+  * Integrate with stylesheets (see below).
-* `pkg/css` has not been started and needs to be integrated into canvas, so that style can be defined both on elements and at the head of an SVG document, or an external stylesheet can be referenced.
+* `pkg/stylesheet` has not been started and needs to be integrated into canvas, so that style can be defined both on elements and at the head of an SVG document, or an external stylesheet can be referenced.
 * `pkg/color` is in development.
 There is work to:
-  * Requires some tests and documentation;
+  * Requires some more tests and documentation (in progress);
-  * A way to select different palettes
-  * Test code for nearest distance between colors
 * `pkg/geom` is in development.
+  * Requires some tests and documentation (in progress);
 * `pkg/viz` is in development.
+  * Scales from all sets;
+  * Legend from labelset
+  * Line plots from point sets;
+  * Bar & pie charts from real sets.
 * `pkg/set` is in development.
 There is work to:
-  * Split out code to implement sets for labels, points, f32, date and datetime.
   * Documentation
   * Tests